odea-project/qAlgorithms/report/report.md

 scaling the MOD during DQS calculation by some factor obtained by a Gaussian distribution which is 1 for distances in the same scan and greater for every further scan until it is set to infinity for every scan past the tolerance of six.
-Such a modification has not been generalised due to colliding with the comparison that is the basis for test condition 2).
+Such a modification has not been generalized due to colliding with the comparison that is the basis for test condition 2).
 A solution for calculating the scaled DQSB is implemented.
 It has not yet been tested, but can be returned with the non-scaled DQSB.